grpc/test-infra/tools/README.md

 # Using prebuilt images with gRPC OSS benchmarks

 The scripts in this folder:
-* Build the images have pre-built workers embedded.
+* Build the images with the worker executables compiled and embedded.
 * Push the images to specified registry.
 * Delete the images from specified registry.